ARM-software/scmi-tests/docs/user_guide.md

 Introduction
 -------

 This document outlines how to fetch, adapt and build SCMI test suite.
-Examples to build and run the test suite for a 'self test mocker' platform on host machine and Juno ARM Development Platform (ADP) is provided as reference.
+The steps to build and run the test suite for a 'self test mocker' platform on host machine and Juno ARM Development Platform (ADP) are provided as reference.

+## Prerequisites

 Host Machine Requirements and Tools
 -------

 The software has been built on Ubuntu 14.04 LTS (64-bit).
 Packages used for building the software were installed from that distribution unless otherwise specified.
 Eventhough we have tested this only on Ubuntu 14.04 we expect it to work on later versions of Ubuntu.

 Install the following tools with the command: